 In April, during an operation southwest of Hanoi, Major Brothier was wounded and had to leave the battalion and Indochina.
 Captain Maurice Guiraud replaced him.

 On September 1, the 1st Heavy Mortar Foreign Parachute Company (1re CEPML) was created, equipped with 120 mm heavy mortars.
-Based nearby Bach Mai Airfield, the new company was administratively assigned to the 1er BEP.
+Based near Bach Mai Airfield, the new company was administratively assigned to the 1er BEP.

 1954: 1st Foreign Parachute Battalion in Indochina